facelessuser/BracketHighlighter/docs/customize.md

 ### high_visibility_color
-This modifies the color of the high visibility color.
+Modifies the high visibility color.
 There are three types of settings you can use:

-    - `__default__` is a special reserved value which will use the color set in `bracket_styles` (see [Configuring Highlight Style](#configuring-highlight-style) for more info).
+- `__default__` is a special reserved value which will use the color set in `bracket_styles`.
+See [Configuring Highlight Style](#configuring-highlight-style) for more info.

 - `__bracket__` is a special reserved value which will inherit the defined color of the highlighted bracket.

 - Any valid scope found in your color scheme.

 ```js
     // Color for high visibility mode